DenouementX/Calorie-Tracker/README.md

 # Calorie-Tracker
-A website to help you keep track of protein and caloric intake
+A website to help you keep track of protein and caloric intake.
+The frontend is built using React and Tailwind CSS while the backend is powered by Next.js and Prisma to run an instance of a SQLite database.

 ## TODO
 - [x] Set up database to read and write macros from
 - [x] Implement calendar feature to select dates from a dropdown
 - [ ] Make the website look [nicer](https://www.figma.com/proto/hrmTqFjzYzY06TEzsXt5zg/Calorie-Tracker?type=design&node-id=1-2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=1%3A2)
+    - [ ] Make calendar picker a modal
 - [ ] Set up Google Authentication so it's no longer just for my use
+    - [ ] Create an authentication/sign-in page
 - [ ] Host the website

 ## Developer Notes (for Mac)